 Congratulations!
 You got a college admissions offer!
 You’re likely still riding the high of opening that letter and reading the long-awaited words: “We’re pleased to inform you of your acceptance into XYZ University.”
 So pop the confetti, get yourself a celebratory cupcake, and maybe do a little happy dance.
 You’ve done it!

 Note that the above celebrations do not include: relax for the rest of the year.
 Many people think that once they’re accepted, they’re in no matter what.
-With a whole semester left of senior year, it’s incredibly tempting just to sit back, relax, not take things too seriously, maybe skip a couple classes to sleep in, or not spend as much time studying–because, hey, you’ve already got the acceptance letter.
+With a whole semester left of senior year, it’s incredibly tempting just to sit back, relax, not take things too seriously, maybe skip a couple of classes to sleep in, or not spend as much time studying–because, hey, you’ve already got the acceptance letter.
 No going back now, right?

 Not true.
 The entirety of your senior year does matter.
-Even after you are accepted, colleges will STILL look at your grades for spring semester.
+Even after you are accepted, colleges will STILL look at your grades for the spring semester.
 If there is too dramatic of a drop in your GPA, if they realize you’ve essentially given up on caring about your high school academics, they can (and might) rescind your acceptance.
 That’s right–you can get kicked out before ever even going.

 High school has been a long journey up until now, and you’ve worked really hard.
 With the college acceptance letter in hand, it is so, so tempting to take a break–but hold out for a little longer.
 Just one more semester.
 Summer is the time to relax and kick back, not school.

-So how do you avoid succumbing to Senioritis?
-Keep these things in mind during the last few weeks of your high school career!
+So how do you avoid succumbing to senioritis?
+Keep these things in mind during the last few weeks of your senior year!

 Acceptance is not a guarantee